(Updated for 2019)

 These days I’m not doing much tiered link building except for the occasional powering up of guest posts with PBNs.

-This tactic was developed back in the day based on a lot of testing with tools like GSA and FCS.
+The following tactic was developed back in the day based on a lot of testing with tools like GSA and FCS.

 I’ve had discussions with Colby Wren (master of spam when it was still working) and Mark Luckenbaugh (fellow teacher at The Lab), and they do the same thing.